SSWConsulting/SSW.Rules.Content/rules/how-to-generate-an-ai-image/rule.md

 The exact process will vary depending on the generator you're using, but generally, you can follow the following steps:
 1. Navigate to the generator’s interface.
-2. Write a text prompt describing the image you want (optional: include a negative prompt (specifying what you DON’T want in the image) (link)
+2. Write a short description of the image you want (optional: include a negative prompt (specifying what you DON’T want in the image) (link)
-3. Generate the image: The tool will create a new image based on your specifications.
+3. Generate the image: The tool will create an image based on your specifications.

 ::: good
 Figure: Good Example – Writing a prompt into an AI image generator